 Xerox invented the photocopier, and for a while the company's name was synonymous with its creation in a similar way to Hoover or Biro.
 But during the late 1990s rival technology companies including Hewlett Packard and Canon discovered newer and cheaper methods for document imaging, substantially undercutting Xerox's position in the overall market.
 The group's biggest mistake, arguably, was to relinquish the results of its pioneering research into personal computing systems in the 1970s to other companies, notably Apple.
 It was Xerox, for example, which originally invented not only the graphical user interface, later introduced commercially by Apple, but also the mouse and ethernet network technology.
 By 2000, the business was close to collapse.
 A new management team fought back by relinquishing the low-end small office/home office market to focus on the middle-ground of enterprise office machines, and especially high-end mass-production imaging systems.
 It also successfully followed IBM's lead to establish a substantial business outsourcing and technology services division.
 In 2017, the outsourcing business was spun off as Conduent, leaving Xerox focused solely on the core document technology business.
 At the same time, Ursula Burns stepped down as CEO in favour of Jeff Jacobson.
 Since the 1960s, the group has operated in Asia through Fuji Xerox, a joint venture controlled by FujiFilm of Japan.
 With the main Xerox US & Europe business in slow but steady decline, the company accepted a takeover offer from Fujifilm in early 2018, whereby the US company would be absorbed into Fuji Xerox.
 However that deal was blocked a few months later by a US court on grounds that it was not in the best interests of shareholders.
 That prompted the departure of CEO Jacobson; he was replaced by John Visentin.
-For now, the status quo in respect of Fuji Xerox continues.
+The two companies finally resolved their differences at the end of 2019 and agreed terms for a separation.
+Soon afterwards, Xerox launched an unsolicited approach to acquire tech giant HP, which was then almost four times larger by value.
+However the subsequent slump in global stock markets forced Xerox to abandon its pursuit in 2020.
 Xerox revenues for 2018 were $9.8bn, the lowest level since at least the 1980s, with net income of $374m.
-The Xerox business was founded in 1938 when patent attorney Chester Carlson developed a method for duplicating documents mechanically "to make office work a little less tedious".
+The business was founded in 1938 when patent attorney Chester Carlson developed a method for duplicating documents mechanically "to make office work a little less tedious".
 The process was acquired by what was then the Haloid Photographic Company, who launched it commercially in 1946, and later adopted the Xerox name.

 Capsule checked 26th July 2019